-Table LGS-7.
+Table LGS-8.
 The 1% turbine operating range at Little Goose Dam for units 4-6 with extended-length submersible bar screens installed.

-Note: This table is based on the 2003 index test of turbine unit 4 and the original 1975 turbine model test.
+Note: This table is based on the 2003 index test of U4 and the 1975 turbine model test.